Open Obedience Practice

 Our club meets weekly to work at their own pace and enjoy the company of other youth who share their interest in dogs.
 Training takes place at Frying Pan Farm Park in outdoor fenced training areas or in an equestrian barn.
 Occasionally we also practice in the obedience training room in a veterinary clinic.
 Opportunities are provided throughout the year to compete in 4-H matches with other dog training clubs in the region and state, including at the Fairfax County 4-H Fair and Frying Pan Farm Park Show held annually the first weekend of August, and also the annual 4-H Virginia State Dog Show held each September.

 Krazy for K9s is committed to serving the community.
 We are always ready to volunteer in support of Frying Pan Farm Park.
-On December 1, at their Old Fashioned Holiday Celebration, our club will be helping with pony rides and holiday shopping.
-Also, on Martin Luther King Day, the club has organized a project for Volunteer Fairfax’s Give Together Day and will be doing so again in 2013; members instruct and assist other youth and their families in making dog toys donated to local rescue organizations.
-Each month, club members visit Tall Oaks Assisted Living Residence in Reston, Virginia with their dogs.
+At Park events, our club has helped by offering dog training demonstrations, pony rides and holiday shopping.
+For the past several years, on Martin Luther King Day, the club has organized a project for Volunteer Fairfax’s Give Together Day where members instruct and assist other youth and their families in making dog toys donated to local rescue organizations.
+Several times a year, club members visit Tall Oaks Assisted Living Residence in Reston, Virginia with their dogs.

 Further, Krazy for K9s 4-H Dog Training Club actively supports the Virginia 4-H Dog Advisory Council, a state-wide body to support the betterment of 4-H dog training programming.